 As of November 2024, the ballot language requiring gas & oil royalties to be utilized for parks improvements has expired.
 The parks department is finishing up their final approved projects with the balance of funds available.
-The Brown Bridge Trust Committee is actively working to identify additional parks projects for the next 5 years.
+The Brown Bridge Trust Committee is actively working to identify additional parks projects for the next 5 years and review additional configuration options.
 They are working to prepare ballot language to be offered to the public in the 2025 general election in November.
-The proposal is to transfer 3 million from the Brown Bridge Trust for identified capital projects in City Parks in lieu of gas & oil revenue being recorded as earned.
-At the end of 5 years, progress will be evaluated.